10 tips for designing the most beautiful logo

 Mascots

-Well, okay, we'll give some anyway because we're not paid only to drink coffee and make puns.
+Well, okay, we'll give some explanation anyway because we're not paid only to drink coffee and make puns.

 Combos